-Though Philadelphia is known for being more affordable than many major cities, if the occasion calls for a decadent, splurge-worthy meal, Philly doesn’t disappoint.
-Some of the best options for a seriously indulgent dinner include sophisticated steakhouses, an Italian landmark, and a hidden sushi counter.
-The meals below don’t come cheap — food, drinks, and tip can easily run $300 and way up for two — but if you’re looking to celebrate or impress, the experience is worth it.Read More
+Though Philadelphia is known for being more affordable than many major cities, if the occasion calls for a decadent, splurge-worthy meal, it doesn’t disappoint.
+Some of the best options for a seriously indulgent dinner include sophisticated steakhouses, an Italian landmark, and hidden sushi counters.
+In the post-pandemic world, many restaurants have shifted to offering pricier tasting menus only, which means that this map has grown, but so has the quality of your dinner.
+The meals below don’t come cheap — food, drinks, and tip can easily run $500 and up for two — but if you’re looking to celebrate or impress, the experience is worth it.Read More

-Dine in the clouds at Jean-Georges Vongerichten’s first Philadelphia restaurant, located at the new Four Seasons hotel in the Comcast Technology Center.
+Dine in the clouds at Jean-Georges Vongerichten’s first Philadelphia restaurant, located at the Four Seasons hotel in the Comcast Technology Center.
 At 59 stories up, the highest restaurant in town is worth a visit for the views alone, but the food is equally impressive.
-The tasting menu is $128 per person.
-If you opt for a la carte, don’t skip the decadent $38 egg toast and caviar.
-Enjoy it with a bottle of fancy wine or Jean-Georges’ signature ginger margarita — it’s important to hydrate well at this altitude.
+A six-course tasting menu for $218 per person includes the decadent egg toast and caviar along with a few other “iconic JG snacks” before moving into six courses from the land and sea.
+There is also a vegetarian tasting menu for $198, which can be made vegan-friendly.
+A wine pairing of $178 is the priciest in town, but make sure to drink water too — it’s important to hydrate well at this altitude.

 If the tony address on Rittenhouse Square didn’t convey how fancy Stephen Starr’s Barclay Prime is, the presentation of steak knife options should do the trick.
 Choose from Japanese, German, Australian, and French utensils to cut into Barclay’s prime dry-aged steaks in its dimly lit library-themed dining room.
-The menu tops out with an A5 wagyu 18-ounce ribeye for $195.
+This is the place to try a $140 wagyu cheesesteak, that comes foie gras, truffled cheese whiz, and half a bottle of champagne.
+The menu tops out with a five ounces of authentic Kobe strip loin for $210.

 Butcher & Singer

 Stephen Starr’s second Center City steakhouse evokes a time when diners sipped martinis in formalwear on Saturday nights.
 Butcher & Singer serves classic dishes like oysters Rockefeller, wedge salads, and green beans amandine.
-Splurge on a $25 Manhattan or a $35 glass of Veuve Clicquot before getting cozy with a $92 porterhouse for two, shared sides of stuffed hash browns and creamed spinach, and a bottle of red wine.
+Splurge on a $30 Manhattan or a $35 glass of champagne before getting cozy with a $112 porterhouse for two, shared sides of stuffed hash browns and creamed spinach, and a bottle of red wine.

 Also featured in:

-At Top Chef winner Nick Elmi’s cozy Laurel on East Passyunk Avenue, the $125 nine-course tasting menu changes regularly and is frequently supplemented with truffles and wagyu beef (for a hefty additional cost, but worth it).
+At Top Chef winner Nick Elmi’s cozy Laurel on East Passyunk Avenue, the $142 six-course tasting menu changes regularly and frequently can be supplemented with truffles and wagyu beef (for a hefty additional cost, but worth it).
 Each dish — many including molecular gastronomy techniques, such as foams, ashes, and powders — arrives looking like modern art.
-Add the alcohol pairing for another $100.
-There’s also a six-course menu for $85.
+Add the reserve beverage pairing for another $115.

 Also featured in: